by Jeffrey R. Charles.

 * There may have been some manipulation of some in the Bolivian religious community by politicians and their operatives.

-* Roberto (the self-proclaimed head of the household I visited who did not actually own a majority interest the house) allegedly manipulated local circumstances to get the title of the house put entirely into his name - all without authorization and without financially compensating the rest of the owners.
+* Roberto (the self-proclaimed head of the household I visited who did not actually own a majority interest the house) had allegedly manipulated local circumstances to get the title of the house put entirely into his name - all without authorization, and without financially compensating the rest of the owners.
 At least one of the sisters who owned the property was allegedly intimidated into cooperating by signing off on the property against her free will.
 When another sister became aware of the situation, she and the previously intimidated sister sought to execute legal instruments which could reverse the matter.
-Unfortunately, reversal was not possible, so the sisters were only able to subdivide the property and get half of the land back; the half without any substantial structures on it.
-Now, I knew what type of person I was dealing with in Roberto.
+Unfortunately, reversal was not possible as of when this was written, so the sisters were only able to subdivide the property and get half of the land back; the half without any substantial structures on it.
+Now, I knew what type of person I was dealing with in Roberto!
 (Roberto is not this person's real name.)
 The egregious nature of his alleged actions also illustrate that people like those who caused problems for me are a very small minority of the Bolivian population.
 This is very fortunate indeed.

 Recommended Reading: Other material related to eclipses, including corona images, umbral images, and my umbral experiments.

 Images of the 3 November, 1994 Total Solar Eclipse: Diamond ring, chromosphere, inner corona, middle corona, extreme outer corona, polar to rectangular conversion for a "panorama" of the corona; obvious earthshine on moon; totality and horizon with 20 mm lens; series of six 360 degree panoramas of the umbra before, during, and after totality; images of unique areas in Bolivia.
-This URL also links to my images of the 1979, 1991, and 1995 eclipses.
+This URL also links to my images of the 1979, 1991, 1995, (and now 2017) eclipses.